 Maybe your WordPress site is among the many varieties of websites that frequently publish fresh content.
 So as to induce the right eyeballs in a very healthy number, each single piece ought to be marketed to the proper audience.

 Can you think about a good method of marketing the content than demonstrating a web push notification that pops up in your subscriber’s display, each time you upgrade or take a brand new blog live?

-Let us dig a little deeper and see how it is possible to add WordPress push notification in custom WordPress development to your site through onesignal.
+Let us dig a little deeper and see how it is possible to add WordPress push notifications in custom WordPress development to your site through OneSignal.

 - What is WordPress push notification?